 Flight shaming me be one way that we can reduce air travel.
 Flygskam is the Swedish term for flight shame, it describes the discomfort environmentally conscious people feel about commercial air travel.
 Flygskam was coined when the Swedish singer Staffan Lingberg pledged to give up flying.
 The hashtag #jagstannarpåmarken (which translates as #stayontheground) came into use around the same time.

 As reported by the BBC, Sweden has seen a 4 percent drop in the number of people flying via its airports, and domestic air travel was down 9 percent.
 A number of people have taken the challenge of traveling without flying.
 More than 22,500 people have signed a pledge to go flight-free in 2020.
 The CEO of SAS, one of Scandinavia’s largest carriers, says that that the number of passengers is declining because of flight shaming.
 While air travel is declining, Sweden’s rail travel increased by at least 1.5 million tickets in 2019 compared to 2018.

-According to the Guardian, surveys show a 21 percent reduction in air travel in Germany, France, the UK and the US.
-The editorial concludes that, “flight shame, along with movements to restrict other carbon-intensive forms of consumption, is still a force for good.”
+According to the Guardian, surveys show a 21 percent reduction in air travel in Germany, France, the UK, and the US.
+The editorial concludes: “flight shame, along with movements to restrict other carbon-intensive forms of consumption, is still a force for good.”

-The shame based approach has been used effectively by Greenpeace to target companies.
+The shame-based approach has been used effectively by Greenpeace to target companies.
 This is part of a strategy they call “market-based campaigning”.
-They identify problem areas, they follow the supply chain, repeatedly warn and offer alternatives and if the desired response is not forthcoming they roll out a clear multipronged media campaign.
+They identify problem areas, follow the supply chain, repeatedly warn and offer alternatives and if the desired response is not forthcoming they roll out a clear multipronged media campaign.
 The Business Insider describes what happens next as follows: